Track down an unclaimed account.

 Forgotten your Savings account with Halifax?
 We can help reunite you with your money

 If you've held a Halifax account in the past and think you may still have accounts with us, we can do our best to find and reactivate these for you.

 Before you begin, try and get hold of the following information about your Halifax account.
 This will help speed up your search:

 - Any correspondence from us

 - Any other information relating to your account

 To start the tracing process

 - Alternatively, you can visit www.mylostaccount.org.uk to submit an electronic account tracing form online.
-This is an official site set up by the British Bankers Association (BBA), the Building Societies Association (BSA) and National Savings and Investments (NS&I) and can be used to trace accounts which may have been lost from multiple banks and building societies
+This is an official site set up by UK Finance, the Building Societies Association (BSA) and National Savings and Investments (NS&I) and can be used to trace accounts which may have been lost from multiple banks and building societies

 - Or, you can download and print a copy from the above link and send it to us at:

 If you do contact us by phone or visit the branch, please have to hand any old passbooks, statements or other information related to the account you're trying to trace.
 If you come into a branch you'll also need to bring along some identification, such as a passport or driving licence.